Monterey College of Law

-Monterey College of Law (MCL) is a private, non-profit law school founded in 1972 in Monterey, California.
-The school is approved by the Committee of Bar Examiners of the State Bar of California but is not accredited by the American Bar Association.
-As a result, while graduates of MCL can sit for the California Bar Exam, and upon passing, be licensed to practice law in California, they are generally not able to sit for the bar exam or practice in other states without at least passing the California bar exam first.
+The Monterey College of Law (MCL) is a private, non-profit law school founded in 1972 in Monterey, California.
+The school is approved by the Committee of Bar Examiners of the State Bar of California and is accredited by the Western Association of Schools and Colleges (WASC), but is not accredited by the American Bar Association.
+As a result, while graduates of MCL can sit for the California Bar Exam, and upon passing, be licensed to practice law in California, they are generally not able to sit for the bar exam or practice in other states without passing the California bar exam first.

 MCL has part-time evening J.D., Master of Legal Studies (M.L.S.), and LL.M. degree programs.

 History

 Monterey College of Law was founded in 1972 as a 501(c)3 nonprofit by a group of local lawyers and judges.
 The early years reflected a modest operation that frequently moved, using temporary rented classrooms in schools, churches, and the local Naval Postgraduate School.
 As founding Dean David Kirkpatrick once described, “the law school was in session when I pulled up to a rented classroom and carried the box of school supplies in from the trunk of my car.”
 Leon Panetta served as the new law school's first tort law professor.